gfunkmonk/icecream/README.md

 even if you add old machines, they will be used only in exceptional situations, but still you can have bad luck - the scheduler doesn't know how long a job will take before it started.
-So if you have 3 machines and two quick to compile and one long to compile source files, you're not safe from a choice where everyone has to wait on the slow machine.
+So if you have 3 machines and two quick to compile and one long to compile source file, you're not safe from a choice where everyone has to wait on the slow machine.
 Keep that in mind.